There are so many reasons to love Jack Russell Terriers; they have big hearts and a wide set of skills.

 - Jack Russell terriers generally get along well with other canines.
 These tiny terriers are pretty gregarious dogs, making them a blast at the dog park.
 However, they also have a strong prey drive and are ratter dogs, which can cause problems for homes with cats or other small mammals.

-- Russell terriers are smart dogs who are generally easy to train.
+- Like many other small terrier breeds, Jack Russell terriers are smart dogs who are generally easy to train.
 One of the most appealing traits of these pooches is their intelligence.
 This not only makes them easy to train, it also makes them quite entertaining.

 - Jack Russells are incredibly energetic puppers.
 Don’t get a Jack Russell terrier mix if you just want a dog who’ll chill out on the couch with you all day.
 These four-footers want to run, jump, play, sniff, and explore from dawn to dusk.
 This means you’ll need to ensure that your new pooch gets plenty of exercise.